craftingcity/RollHighOrDie/Spellcasting.md

 ###### Costs of Spellcasting
 The manner in which you pay for a Spell's costs depend on the Feature that granted you the ability to cast Spells.

 When you cast Spells using 'Innate Spellcasting' or 'Learned Spellcasting', you gain a Spell's Effort Cost as Flux.
-When you gain Flux, if your total Flux is greater than your Flux Capacity, you gain a stack of the 'Flux Overpressure' [[Condi]]
+When you gain Flux, if your resulting total Flux is greater than your Flux Capacity, you gain a stack of the 'Flux Overpressure' [[Condition]].